ahlstromcj/potext/README.md

     *   The important features of the old tinygettext library follow.
         *   Rather than requiring a .mo file, the library directly parses .po files, which are human readable.
+        *   A .mo file can be used instead of a .po if desired.
         *   Domain support.
         *   Locale directory support.
         *   Character-set support.
+        *   Plural-forms support.
     *   Provides reimplementations for textdomain(), bindtextdomain(), provides gettext() and related functions, wrapped in the "po" namespace.